aurisvision/monad-trading-bot/README.md

 # 🛸 Monad Telegram Trading Bot

 A Telegram trading bot for the Monad blockchain testnet that allows users to trade tokens through a simple interface.
+Fully Validated on Monad Testnet

 ## Contact me on Telegram: https://t.me/cashblaze129